 Navigating to a Destination

-To navigate to a location, touch the search bar in the corner of the map and enter a destination, send the destination from your phone, or speak a voice command (see Voice Commands).
-You can enter or speak an address, landmark, business, etc. When you touch the search bar, you can also choose from the following types of locations:
+To navigate to a location, touch the search bar in the corner of the map and enter a destination, send the destination from your phone, or use voice commands (see Voice Commands) for an address, landmark, business, etc. When you touch the search bar, you can also choose from the following types of locations:

 - A saved Home or Work location (see Home, Work, and Favorite Destinations).